genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ---

 This page describes the various configuration options available for authentication.
-These are located in your _application-name_-script-config/src/main/resources/**auth-preferences.kts** file.
+These are located in your _application-name_**-script-config/src/main/resources/auth-preferences.kts** file.

 :::info
 **Session tokens and refresh tokens**
 Session tokens and refresh tokens work in pairs together to enable you to control secure user sessions.
 These tokens always have an associated expiry date.
-This is in DATETIME format, and typically is a number of minutes in the future.
+This is in DATETIME format, and is typically a number of minutes in the future.

-The expiry date of the refresh token is always further in the future than the session token expiry date, so that session tokens can be refreshed.
+The expiry date of the refresh token are always further in the future than the expiry date of the session token, so that session tokens can be refreshed.

 Once a session token expires, you can use its associated refresh token to create a new user session - assuming the refresh token has not expired yet.
 :::